Florida Beaches Near Airports: Straight From Plane to Sand

 St. Pete-Clearwater International Airport (Small-Hub) 12.3 miles to Clearwater Beach from this airport (which includes nonstop service to Canada) and the same offerings of Pinellas County beaches.

 Southwest Florida Beaches Near Airports

-Southwest Florida International Airport Fort Myers (Medium-Hub) About 23 miles to Sanibel Island part of the barrier islands that make up The Beaches of Fort Myers & Sanibel with a three-mile-long scenic causeway connecting the mainland to Sanibel known for its biking sailing and birding.
-Captiva Island several miles north is known as one of the nation’s most romantic beaches for its beauty and tranquility.
-About 47 miles to Marco Island with beautiful beaches unspoiled parks and nearby Briggs Nature Center which features narrated boat tours a half-mile boardwalk and self-guided canoe trips.
+Southwest Florida International Airport Fort Myers (Medium-Hub) About 23 miles to Sanibel Island, part of the barrier islands that make up Fort Myers – Islands, Beaches and Neighborhoods, with a three-mile-long scenic causeway connecting the mainland to Sanibel, known for its biking, sailing, and birding.
+Captiva Island, several miles north, is known as one of the nation’s most romantic beaches for its beauty and tranquility.
+About 47 miles to Marco Island, with beautiful beaches, unspoiled parks and nearby Briggs Nature Center, which features narrated boat tours, a half-mile boardwalk and self-guided canoe trips.

 South Florida Beaches Near Airports

 Key West International Airport (Small-Hub) Smathers Beach is about 1 mile and the beach at Fort Zachary Taylor State Park is about 5 miles.
-In Key West the southernmost point of the United States Duval Street features lively street entertainment bars cafes.
+In Key West, the southernmost point of the United States, Duval Street features lively street entertainment, bars and cafes.
 The Ernest Hemingway Home and diving opportunities to pristine coral reefs are nearby.